| +Home | Museum | Wanted | Specs | Previous | Next |

 on power up, the system checks to see if a tape is in the tape drive, and

-if so, it looks for a file on the tape called 'AUTOST', and if it exists,
+if so, it looks for a file on the tape called 'AUTOST' (for Auto Start),

 the program in that file is automatically loaded and executed.
 BASIC